-Physics C covers mechanics, classical electricity and magnetism.
+Physics C covers mechanics, classical electricity, and magnetism.
 These topics are covered in great depth with analytical and mathematical sophistication, including calculus applications.
 Laboratory experience is an integral part of this course.
 This college level course is suitable for students planning to specialize in a physical science or in engineering.
-Completion of the course allows the student to take the Advanced Placement Physics C exam.
+Completion of the course allows the student to take the Advanced Placement Physics exams: AP Physics C: Mechanics and then AP Physics C: Electricity and Magnetism.